ethereum-oasis-op/baseline-standard/ccsm/README.md

   </tr>
   <tr>
     <td>Network</td>
-    <td>Describes the requirements on the network characteritics and performance suitable for a Baseline implementation.</td>
+    <td>Describes the requirements on the network characteristics and performance suitable for a Baseline implementation.</td>
    </tr>
   <tr>
     <td>Consensus</td>
-    <td>Describes the requirements on consistency/safety, availability/liveness and fault tolerance for consensus alogrithms utilized in a CCSM and suitable for a Baseline implementation</td>
+    <td>Describes the requirements on consistency/safety, availability/liveness and fault tolerance for consensus algorithms utilized in a CCSM and suitable for a Baseline implementation</td>
   </tr>
   <tr>
     <td>Virtual State Machine</td>